THammami01/youtube-ad-blocker/README.md

 The rest of the block is for skipping the unskippable ads..
 We will know soon enough once they appear. 🎉

+The extension skips the main ad automatically now and hides all type of ads. ✅